drazdra/UNN/README.md

 Of course, it is not just a copy of these traits from the donor token.
 It's a *different* pattern based on the input.
 It has different proportions, values and meaningful *figures*.
 We can say that if earlier in the tokens we had stars and circles, here we *may* have *ponies and elephants*.
 But as it actually *needs* information about the very traits it extracts, it shouldn't be just some basic signal, as is the case with Q/K.

 This "figures thing" consisting of the traits is a tricky one to understand, so let me repeat everything again.

 Neural networks do not encode meaning just along a single axis of a pattern.
-They go an abstract level higher and encode meaning through *combinations* of these axes.
+They go an abstraction level higher and encode meaning through *combinations* of these axes.
 And not just with specific combinations of actual values in every axis, but also in the *proportion* of the values.
 The proportions of the axes just make *figures*.
 Even more than that, it's not just figures, it's not just a pony, it's also how *skewed* it is.
 Which rays differ in what way.
 And so on.
 This way pattern proportions produce an additional relation on top of just similar single values.

 The relatedness of "white+hare" to "snow" is not because there is some special single "snow" axis.
 It's *just because some of the new axis proportions in their full combination _relate_ to the "snow" pattern*.